VoxHash/DB_Storage_Manager/ROADMAP.md

 - Embrace new technologies
 - Build a sustainable ecosystem

 **DB Storage Manager's Promise**: *"We're excited to grow with the community and become the best database management platform we can be!
-Together, we'll build something amazing! *sparkles with determination*"*
+Together, we'll build something amazing!"*

 ---